AERodgers/plugin_AERoPlot/README.md

 # AERoPlot - a Praat plug-in for plotting data

-AERoPlot is a Praat plug in which allows you to generate elegant plots from tables of Phonetics data in [Praat](www.praat.org).
+AERoPlot is a Praat plug in which allows you to generate elegant plots from tables of Phonetics data in Praat.

-To use this plugin you need to download Praat onto your computer (www.praat.org).
+To use this plugin you need to [download Praat](https://www.praat.org) onto your computer .

 Then:
 1. Click on the **clone or download** button above followed by **download ZIP**.